Stochastic partial differential equations associated with Feller processes: Introduction

 and

 for Stratonovich equation and Skorohod equation, respectively.
 Clearly, \eqref{dalang-stra} implies \eqref{dalang-SKo}, noting that $\beta_0\in[0,1)$ and $\Psi(\xi)\to \infty$ as $|\xi|\to \infty$.

-Denote by $X_t^x$ the Feller process $X$ which starts at $x$ at time $t=0$.
-We shall prove that under the stronger condition \eqref{dalang-stra}, the Stratonovich solution $u^{\text{st}}$ and the Skorohod solution $u^{\text{sk}}$ can be represented by the following Feynman-Kac type of formulas respectively,
+Denote by $X^x$ the Feller process $X$ starting at $x$ at time $t=0$.
+We shall prove that under the stronger condition \eqref{dalang-stra}, the Stratonovich solution $u^{\text{st}}$ and the Skorohod solution $u^{\text{sk}}$ can be represented by the following Feynman--Kac formulas respectively,

 and